louis-moench/sodiumFlashlight/bmsplans.md

 We will need to configure load removal as a condition of undervoltage recovery, since our load is large.
 This means we need a 3.3MOhm resistor as R_{gs_chg}.

 We can add RC filters to the current-sensing resistors for stability, sounds like it's not really necessary as our battery is very stable output V.

+we will also have to select thermistors to set the high/low temp thresholds

 key electrical parameters:
 3s configuration of 3.7V (2.0-4.0V) sodium-ion cells with 650mA per cell standard discharge current